 The specialty of nursing informatics continues to expand and evolve with new innovations and governmental regulations.
 The growing demand for the role of the informatics nurse specialist provides many options for career growth and development.
 Masters or doctorate-level education as well as informatics certification is recommended to obtain a competitive edge for a greater salary, ideal informatics nurse specialist role, or desirable clinical informatics position.

 Have you considered a career in nursing informatics?
 You can even use your career in nursing informatics to land a work from home nursing job.
+For more information on this exciting career choice, check out what is nursing informatics or find out how to get a job in nursing informatics.

 About the Author: